microsoft/api-guidelines/Guidelines.md

 Service developer portals SHOULD provide the equivalent of "Get Developer Token" to facilitate experimentation and curl support.

 ## 8. CORS
-Services compliant with the Microsoft REST API Guidelines MUST support [CORS (Cross Origin Resource Sharing)][cors].
+Services compliant with the Microsoft REST API Guidelines MUST support [CORS (Cross-Origin Resource Sharing)][cors].
 Services SHOULD support an allowed origin of CORS * and enforce authorization through valid OAuth tokens.
 Services SHOULD NOT support user credentials with origin validation.
 There MAY be exceptions for special cases.